lingaoliu105/lingaoliu105.github.io/_posts/2024-10-20-goroutine-leaks-spotting-and-stopping-silent-resource-drains.md

 ### 1. Use the `pprof` Package

-Go’s built-in `net/http/pprof` package is a powerful tool for inspecting the current state of your application, including a list of all active goroutines.
+Go's built-in `net/http/pprof` package is a powerful tool for inspecting the current state of your application, including a list of all active goroutines.
 If you're using an HTTP server, you can enable pprof with just a few lines:

 ```go
 import _ "net/http/pprof"